The-HaribOS-Organization/Hariboot/README.md

 ## Compiling
 1. Clone the gnu-efi repository with this command `git clone https://git.code.sf.net/p/gnu-efi/code gnu-efi`
+2. In the `data.c` file located in the `gnu-efi/lib/` directory, you need to remove the 'LibStubStriCmp', 'LibStubMetaiMatch', and 'LibStubStrLwrUpr' references to avoid linking error.
-2. In the Makefile, change the `GNU-EFI_LOCALIZATION` value to the folder you cloned the gnu-efi repository in.
+3. In the Makefile, change the `GNU-EFI_LOCALIZATION` value to the folder you cloned the gnu-efi repository in.
-3. Use the  command `make` to build the system.
+4. Use the  command `make` to build the system.

 ## Running
 1. Clone the [OVMF binaries](https://github.com/The-HaribOS-Organization/OVMFbin).